IMTorgCustomSoln/web-v0/client/README.md

 * ~~logic to find and hightlight text~~
 * improve highlighting display: PdfDisplay.vue, ln.201: getTextLocation()
 * add result snippets text highlighting
+* steps to create for tagging similarity-results (snippets) within pdf
+  - add technique for changing to display to correct page
+  - fill intensity based on strength of score / distance (closer to zero is darker)
+  - re-write text on top of ctx.fillRect for better visibility
+  - add else so that something in the snippet will get hit
+  - improve split on text (sentencizer for vectorization) better than current split on '.'
 * logic to add custom text to modify / refine prompt
 * ~~improve setencizer for vectorization~~
 * plan to integrate `contract-data` repo